soleinik/net-gazer-sensor/README.md

 # "_net-gazer_" - network connection capture and analysis daemon

 ## Goals
 Design daemon, capable of intercepting traversing ethernet frames from network interface.
 Daemon should be able to load plugins for specialized packet processing.
 Plugins will be sending inspection reports via host daemon provided facilities.
-For deployment, daemon will be deployed to endponts, such as gateway, switch spanning port and workstations
+For deployment, daemon will be deployed to endponts, such as gateway, switch spanning ports and workstations

 Plugins can use captured data for:
 + network performace monitoring